cybermizrach/Binance-BTCtoUSD/README.md

-Add the USD value to the output of the BTC Value column on Bittrex
+Add the USD value to the output of the BTC Value column on Binance